This article has been medically reviewed by Dr. Aimee Eyvazzadeh, host of the Egg Whisperer Show.

 ICI is the simplest and least expensive of the three techniques.
 However with IUI, and IVF, the sperm is screened and cleaned before being used, which is sometimes necessary with certain types of male factor infertility.

-Whether you end up trying Mosie first, or decide an IUI or IVF procedure is your best option, we hope this information has helped, and we wish you success!
+We hope this information has helped, and we wish you success!
 Please always feel free to reach out if we can help support you in any way - no matter your path taken.